apenella/go-ansible/README.md

 # go-ansible

 Go-ansible is a package for running Ansible playbooks from Golang.
-It only supports to run `ansible-playbook` with the most of its options.
+This implementation is a fork of an upstream project and allows to better manipulate ansible output It only supports to run `ansible-playbook` with the most of its options.

 To run a `ansible-playbook` command you must define three objectes: